-Does Cough Syrup Increase Your Fertility
+Does Cough Syrup Increase a Woman’s Fertility?

-How to Know if Your Cervical Mucus is Dry or Wet
+How to Know If Your Cervical Mucus is Dry or Wet

 In order to determine whether your cervical mucus is dry or wet, you will need to undergo post-coital fertility tests.
 A doctor will examine samples of your cervical mucus after you have had sexual intercourse with your partner.
 Thick or dry cervical mucus makes it tougher for sperm to swim through and reach the egg for fertilization.
-When the cervical mucus is thin and wet, sperm can swim quickly through it and successfully fertilize the egg.
+But when the cervical mucus is thin and wet, sperm can swim quickly through it and successfully fertilize the egg.

 When to Take Cough Syrup While You’re Trying to Get Pregnant

-Cough syrup with guaifenesin should be taken around the time of ovulation if you are trying to become pregnant and want your cervical mucus to be thinner.
+Cough syrup with guaifenesin should be taken around the time of ovulation if you are trying to get pregnant and want your cervical mucus to be thinner.
 By monitoring your basal body temperature and using an ovulation test kit available in pharmacies, you can determine the exact time of ovulation.
 Once you know when you are ovulating, you can take the cough syrup around that time to help increase your fertility.

-Are There Any Other Ways to Improve the Consistency and Texture of Cervical Mucus
+Are There Any Other Ways to Improve the Consistency and Texture of Cervical Mucus?

 Although using cough syrup to get pregnant has gained popularity, there is no proper scientific study that proves this definitively.
 There are other ways to alter the consistency of cervical mucus to make it easier for sperm to get through the birth canal and reach the egg for fertilization.
 Your doctor can recommend lubricants specifically made for couples who are trying to conceive.
 These lubricants will not kill the sperm or reduce their motility and may increase your chances of getting pregnant.

-Apart from the single study by a doctor in 1982, there has been no further scientific research on whether guaifenesin cough syrup can actually increase your chances of getting pregnant.
+There’s not enough scientific research to prove that guaifenesin cough syrup can actually increase one’s chances of getting pregnant.
 There is only anecdotal proof that cough syrup can help couples get pregnant.
-Talk to an obstetrician before taking any medication while trying to conceive.
+So it is best avoided.